npm/npm/doc/npm.md

   Especially, installing other peoples code from the registry is done via `npm install`
 * adduser:
   Create an account or log in.
-Creditials are stored (encrypted) in the user config file.
+Creditials are stored in the user config file.
 * publish:
   Use the `npm publish` command to upload your code to the registry.